-Both Theorems \ref{conddist} and \ref{margforcond} deal with the open problem on how conditional inference for mixed parameters, like those in the SAE context, could be performed.
-As a surprising finding, Theorem \ref{margforcond} suggests that simultaneous inference about $\MU$ under the conditional law can be performed based on the confidence sets obtained under the marginal law.
+Theorems \ref{conddist} and \ref{margforcond} deal with the problem on how conditional inference for mixed parameters could be performed.
+The latter theorem suggests that multiple inference about $\MU$ under the conditional law can be performed based on the confidence sets obtained under the marginal law.
 Figure \ref{sketch} shows that this effect occurs even though the sets are not necessarily equal.
 For $m=2$, the two confidence sets are drawn for randomly generated random effects as described in Section \ref{SimStud}.
-Although being centred around $\hat\MU$ and holding the same coverage probability under conditional law, they differ in shape.
+Although being centered around $\hat\MU$ and holding the same coverage probability under the conditional law, they differ in shape.
 Besides the obvious dependence of both $\Ca$ and $\Ma$ on the random effect $\mathbf{v}$ through $\hat\dlta$, the former also depends on $\mathbf{v}$ via $\lambda$.
 The non-centrality parameter extends $\Ca$ to such a degree that the confidence region meets nominal coverage probability.
-The set $\Ma$ on the other hand ignores the bias of $\hat\MU-\MU$ that occurs under conditional law.
-It is inflated by the marginal variance of $\hat\MU-\MU$, which, in contrast to the conditional variance incorporates the variability of the random effects.
+The set $\Ma$, on the other hand, ignores the bias of $\hat\MU-\MU$ that occurs under the conditional law.
+But this is compensated in that it is inflated by the marginal variance of $\hat\MU-\MU$, which, in contrast to the conditional variance incorporates the variability of the random effects.
 Theorem \ref{margforcond} postulates that both properties cancel each other out, in such a manner that nominal level is approximately attained.
-Clearly, $\Ma$ does not require any separately estimated parameters, what simplifies its implementation.
-Finite sample results for both sets' coverage probabilities are provided in Section \ref{SimStud}.
+The obvious suspicion that this occurs at the cost of a larger volume for the marginal set gets dispelled in our simulations in Section \ref{SimStud}.
+Clearly, $\Ma$ does not require any separately estimated parameters, which simplifies its implementation.